nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `find Betsy` followed by `delete -f` deletes all the entries of the results of the `find` command.
 * `delete -a` deletes all entries in the address book.

+### Sort contacts by attribute: `sort`

+Sort all the contacts in the ProfBook.

+Format: `sort [ATTRIBUTE] [-r]`

+* Contacts will be sorted by the attribute specified, then by name in the case of ties.
+* If no attribute is specified, contacts will be sorted by name by default.
+* The -r argument sorts the ProfBook in descending order.
+* Sorting by tags will sort by the number of tags given.
+* Sorting by address is not supported.

+Examples:
+* `sort` sorts the contacts by name.
+* `sort n/` also sorts the contacts by name.
+* `sort -r` sorts the contacts by name in descending order.
+* `sort T/` sorts the contacts by Tutorial ID.

 ### Import existing contacts from JSON: `import`

 Merges all contacts in a JSON file with the existing contacts in PB3.